How do high interest rates affect the housing market?

 As interest rates have increased and buyer demand has cooled, competitive offers no longer need to be entirely non-contingent, which provides additional protection for people purchasing property.”

-“Reduced demand means less competition, which can create opportunities for buyers that were previously unable to get into contract due to excessive competition,” Megan Micco, a mortgage broker for Compass in the San Francisco Bay Area, said.
+“Reduced demand means less competition, which can create opportunities for buyers that were previously unable to get into contract due to excessive competition,” said Megan Micco, a mortgage broker for Compass, a real estate brokerage, in Berkeley, Calif.
 “As interest rates have increased and buyer demand has cooled, competitive offers no longer need to be entirely non-contingent, which provides additional protection for people purchasing property.”

 How are interest rates set?